What is explainable AI, and why should you care?

 Explainable AI principles

-The US National Institute of Standards and Technology (NIST) developed four explainable AI principles:
+The US National Institute of Standards and Technology (NIST) developed four explainable AI principles that organizations need to satisfy for their AI systems to achieve explainability status.

 -